nanoporetech/pod5-file-format/docs/docs/api.rst

 metadata about how and when the sample was sequenced.
 This data is accessible via the :class:`~pod5_format.pod5_types.Read` or :class:`~pod5_format.reader.ReadRecord` classes.

-Although these twp classes have very similar interfaces, know that the :class:`~pod5_format.reader.ReadRecord` is a `Read` formed from a POD5 file record which uses caching to improve read performance.
+Although these two classes have very similar interfaces, know that the :class:`~pod5_format.reader.ReadRecord` is a `Read` formed from a POD5 file record which uses caching to improve read performance.